AI Search Optimization: The Complete Guide to Getting Cited (2026)

 - Audit your

-robots.txtto ensure GPTBot, PerplexityBot, ClaudeBot, and other AI crawlers are not blocked. - Submit your site to Bing Webmaster Tools (ChatGPT's retrieval backend).
+robots.txtto ensure GPTBot, ChatGPT-User, PerplexityBot, ClaudeBot, and Bytespider are not blocked. - Submit your site to Bing Webmaster Tools (ChatGPT's retrieval backend) and verify full indexation.

 - Run a GEO audit to establish your baseline citation score.